Updated: Aug 31

 I connect with God.

 After years of being in various Bible study groups, I realized something.
 It may be hard to explain, but I will attempt it.
 I can go to church, Sunday School, take some classes and learn, and still not feel connected with God.
 I sometimes suffer from "blue" days when I am down for no reason at all.
-I noticed during the summer when my women's group wasn't meeting, I would get depressed.
+I noticed during the summer when my women's group wasn't meeting, I would get down.
 I realized it was because when they weren't meeting, I was slacking on Bible reading and prayer time.
 After this realization I became purposeful to continue having my own quiet time during the times the small group wasn't meeting.
 It keeps me on an even keel.
 Reading God's Word keeps things in perspective.

 But it is even more than that.
 God speaks to me sometimes.
 Not in the audible way, but in my mind and heart.
 When I am meeting with my small group on a regular basis, I experience God much more frequently.
-I know it sounds whack-oh-doodle!
+I know it sounds strange to many.
 But it is true.
 I don't know if it is the discussions we have, or if it is getting their perspective on a biblical topic, or something someone says stretches my thinking and understanding, seeing God work in their lives, or me being more focused on a topic.
 Yes, I can do my own thing at home and I do.
 But there is just something about that Christian relationship with others that brings me closer to God.

 I have found the people in the small group to be genuine.

 When we discuss a difficult topic, it has been my experience that the others are genuine.
 "I just don't get that."
 "I know what it says, but I can't seem to obey it."
 We go deep.
 We are real.
 You encounter a genuineness in small group discussions that I haven't experienced in other settings.

 Honestly, of all the Christian things I have been involved in - church, Sunday School, taking classes, teaching classes, serving - being in a small group has had the most impact on my spiritual journey.
 Hands down.